m24842/CoC_Bot/README.md

 ## Quality of Life Features
 * View status on web app 🚦
 * Resume / pause execution through web app ⏯️
-* iPhone shortcut to auto esume / pause bot when CoC is open ⏯️
+* iPhone shortcut to auto resume / pause bot when CoC is opened by user ⏯️
 * Telegram and web app notifications 🔔

 ## Dependencies